hasby-umutoniwabo/alu-shell/basics/README.md

-file /tmp/iamafile : prints the type of the file named iamafile ln -s : creates a symbolic link cp -u *.html .. : copies html files from current dir to the parent dir
+file /tmp/iamafile : prints the type of the file named iamafile ln -s : creates a symbolic link cp -u *.html .. : copies html files from current dir to the parent dir mv [A-Z]* : moves all files beginning with an uppercase letter